ChaCha20-Poly-1305/mihomo-mac-tun-guide/README.md

 This guide shows how to configure Mihomo's TUN mode and DNS resolver in macOS to prevent leaks and route Apple services directly, avoiding breakage.

-It will intercept all DNS system-wide (no exceptions) and resolve DIRECT rules through your provided nameservers.
+It will intercept all DNS system-wide (only exceptions will be some system services using Akamai encrypted DNS, such as mDNSResponder) and resolve DIRECT rules through your provided nameservers.
 Everything else will be handled by the proxy server.
 It will also apply to CLI tools (Homebrew, SSH) and Wine - no extra setup needed.

 The recommended way to manage Mihomo is via Homebrew and its default config folder.
 In case you don't have it installed yet (requires a working Homebrew installation):
 ```